 ]

-Krunal Lathiya is a Software Engineer with over eight years of experience.
-He has developed a strong foundation in computer science principles and a passion for problem-solving.
-Krunal has experience with various programming languages and technologies, including PHP, Python, and expert in JavaScript.
-He is comfortable working in front-end and back-end development.
+Niva Shah is a Software Engineer with over eight years of experience.
+She has developed a strong foundation in computer science principles and a passion for problem-solving.